codebytes/secure-terraform-on-azure/slides/Slides.md

 ## <i class="fa-regular fa-square-check"></i> To ensure compliance
 ## <i class="fa-solid fa-chart-line"></i> To improve the security of your infrastructure
 ## <i class="fa-regular fa-clock"></i> To save time and effort by shifting Left

 ---

-# Security and Compliance

-There have been multiple breaches and attacks due to misconfiguration.
-Vulnerabilities can be a simple omitted property.

----